kudpig/kudpig/README.md

 ### Hi there 👋

+## About me
+I'm developing an iOS app.

 <!--
 **kudpig/kudpig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.